nimwegenLab/MiM_NikonTi/Docs/TiVng_setup_description.md

 Excitation filters are placed in the SpectraX.

-Full table and more available from[Lumencor](https://github.com/vanNimwegenLab/MiM_NikonTi/blob/master/Manuals/SpectraX/SpectraX_power.pdf).
+Full table and more available from [Lumencor](https://github.com/vanNimwegenLab/MiM_NikonTi/blob/master/Manuals/SpectraX/SpectraX_power.pdf).

 ## Filter cubes